jennybehre/Control_and_Trajectory_Tracking_for_Autonomous_Vehicle/README.md

 ### Steering plot
-In this plot you can see the steering output in orange and the error steering in blue.
+In this plot you can see the steering output in orange and the error of the steering in blue.
 The PID controller tries to reduce the error.
-Nevertheless the rate of change is lightly to high.
+Nevertheless the rate of change is slightly to high.
 In that case some more tuning especially in the derivate term could be helpful.

 ![image](img/steering.png)

 ### Throttle plot
-The following plot shows the throttle (green) and brake output (orange) as well as the error throttle (blue).
+The following plot shows the throttle (green) and brake output (orange) as well as the error of the throttle (blue).
 In the first 20 iteration the error of the PID controller swings a lot.
 After some further iteration the integral term can compensate that error.
-The low proportonial term cause an offset of the cross track error.
+The low proportonial term causes an offset of the cross track error.
 Anyways the car drove much smoother through the track.
 ![image](img/throttle.png)